For-Science/Crypto-For-Science/documentation.md

     ```

 - **campaign ended**
-  - The UI which will say that the campaign has ended based on the endDate, and hide any payment addresses.
+  - The UI will say that the campaign has ended based on the endDate, and hide any payment addresses.
 But there isn't any database change for this yet.
   - When the campaign's time period has lapsed.
 Or when the project owner has ended the campaign.

 # donation claims